SonarSource/sonar-scanning-examples/sonarqube-scanner-build-wrapper-linux/README.md

-This example demonstrates how to analyze a C++ project with the SonarQube Scanner on Linux
+This example demonstrates how to use the BuildWrapper to analyze a C++ project with the SonarQube Scanner on Linux

 Prerequisites
 =============